Welcome to Tanzania! You will arrive to Arusha to begin your journey.

 Immerse yourself in village life on this one-week service program in northern Tanzania, near Mt.
 Kilimanjaro.
 Help transform a primary school into a more effective environment and get a firsthand introduction to Tanzanian culture.
 Partner with the community to complete important school construction projects and increase students’ confidence in English and life skills by engaging them in activities.
 Take a break from service to learn about local life as you explore marketplaces and farms, and learn how to cook local staple foods like ugali.
 Live comfortably in a cozy village guesthouse, take in the spectacular scenery during a hike to a nearby waterfall, and try your hands at pottery after a demo from local craftswomen.
 This program is ideal for students who seek an immersive volunteer experience in a shorter period of time, or who want to connect with other programs in Africa.

-Today you will transfer to your base which is located in the heart of Njoro village.
+Transfer to your base which is located in the heart of Njoro village.
 The property has been set up for Rustic Pathways to have sole use of the summer camp-style dorm rooms and grounds throughout the summer.
 You will meet some of the most important people of the village and get a tour of your new home as well as the projects that you will be working on for the week.

 Rustic Pathways reserves the right to change, alter, or amend the daily itinerary for this trip at any time.
 Changes can be made for various reasons including changes in flight or program schedules, changes in the schedules of various external tours incorporated in our trips, the addition of new activities into a trip, or the substitution of an old activity for a new activity.